Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 > She likes to talk and discuss about art and philosophy.
 > Curious, she is always looking into expand her knowledge.
 > She practices diverse arts and share her results on the social medias.
-> She is familiar with the numerical tools.
+> She is familiar with the digital tools.
 > Curious to try to new experiences, she is opened to experiment immersive visits in museums that she visits frequently.

 > **Jean**, a young executive, is aged of 45 years old.
 > He is passionate about history and he visits several monuments and historical places during the year.
 > He always travels with his two children and his wife to visit historical sites, in order to share his passion with them.
-> Familiar with numerical tools, he looks into the recommendations online before scheduling a visit.
+> Familiar with digital tools, he looks into the recommendations online before scheduling a visit.
 > Searching for new experiences enabling him to live his passion, and to share it with his children, the idea of immersive experiences interests him particularly.

 &nbsp;